991jo/netbox_capirca_plugin/README.md

 # Installation

-Install the package in your netbox environment.
-How to do this depends on the way you habe build your netbox environment.
+Install the package in your NetBox environment.
+How to do this depends on the way you have build your NetBox environment.

 Create a directory for your capirca network and service definitions and policy templates.

 # Configuration

-Add the plugin to the netbox config.
+Add the plugin to the NetBox config.
 ```
 PLUGINS = ["netbox_capirca_plugin"]
 ```